MuhamadAjiW/PAT-Tubes-1-Client/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## How to run Docker
-place all of the cloned repo in one folder, move `.env` and `docker-compose.yml` from config folder to the root folder, then run:
-`docker compose -f ./docker-compose.yml -p "tubes-pat-all" --env-file .env up --build`

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: